Chain-of-Thought Prompting: Fix LLM Logic Failures (2026)

 Technique 4: Step-Back Prompting

-def step_back_prompting(specific_question: str) -> str:
+def step_back_cot(specific_question: str) -> str:

-# Step 1: Generate a more general "step-back" question
+# Step 1: Generate a step-back question

-step_back_response = client.chat.completions.create(
+step_back_q = client.chat.completions.create(

 messages=[

-{"role": "system", "content": "Generate a more general question that provides background knowledge helpful for answering the specific question."},
+"content": "Generate a more general question that provides the background knowledge needed to answer the specific question."

 ],